Webley Revolver: British Bull Dog

-The British Bull Dog model was an enormously successful solid-frame design introduced by Webley in 1872.
+The British Bull Dog was an enormously successful, solid-frame design introduced by Webley in 1872.
 It featured a 2.5 in barrel and was chambered for five .44 Short Rimfire, .442 Webley, or .450 Adams cartridges.
-(Webley later added smaller scaled five chambered versions in .320 and .380 calibres, but did not mark them British Bull Dog.)
-A .44 calibre Belgian-made British Bulldog revolver was used to assassinate US President James Garfield on 2 July 1881 by Charles Guiteau.
+(Webley later added smaller scaled five-chambered versions in .320 and .380 calibres, but did not mark them British Bull Dog.)
+Charles "Charlie" J. Guiteau used a .44 calibre Belgian-made British Bulldog in the assassination of James A. Garfield, President of the United States, on 2 July 1881.

-It was designed to be carried in a coat pocket or kept on a bedside table, and many have survived to the present day in good condition, having seen little actual use.
+The Bull Dog was designed to be carried in a coat pocket or kept on a bedside table, and many have survived to the present day in good condition, having seen little actual use.
 Numerous copies of this design were made during the late 19th century in Belgium, with smaller numbers also produced in Spain, France and the US.
-They remained reasonably popular until the Second World War, but are now generally sought after only as collectors' pieces, since ammunition for them is for the most part no longer commercially manufactured.
+They remained reasonably popular until World War II, but are now generally sought after only as collectors' pieces, since ammunition for them is for the most part no longer commercially manufactured.